alexkisielewicz/quiz-game/README.md

 ## HTTP 404 Page
-An error page in case that user tries to open a website that cannot be found on the web server.
+An error page is displayed in case that user tries to open a website that cannot be found on the web server.
 User doesn't have to use browser "go back" button, the link to the main page is provided.

 ![404](docs/features_404.png)